gookit/gcli/README.md

 % ./cliapp
 this is my cli application
 Usage:
-  ./cliapp command [--option ...] [argument ...]
+  ./cliapp [global options...] command [--option ...] [argument ...]

 Options:
   -h, --help        Display this help information
   -V, --version     Display this version information

 Commands:
-  demo         this is a description message for command(alias: dm) help         display help information
+  demo         This is a description message for demo(alias: dm) help         Display help information

 Use "./cliapp help [command]" for more information about a command